githubuniverseworkshops/codeql/workshop-2021/README.md

     <details>
     <summary>Hint</summary>

-    - Use `RefType.hasQualifiedName(string packageName, string className)` to identify classes with the given package name and class name.
-For example:
+    - Use `RefType.hasQualifiedName("package", "class")` to identify classes with the given package name and class name.
-        ```ql
-        from RefType r
-        where r.hasQualifiedName("java.lang", "String")
-        select r
-        ```
-    - Within the characteristic predicate you can use the magic variable `this` to refer to the RefType
+    - Within the characteristic predicate, use the special variable `this` to refer to the `RefType` we are describing.

     </details>
     <details>